SPS Fire & Security Rochester LLC

 home security baby safety

-Using Home Security to Keep Babies Safe It is exciting to be a new parent.
+Using Home Security Products to Keep Babies Safe It is exciting to be a new parent.
 You have expectations and plans for your child.
 You want them to grow up to be a good person and to make something of themselves.
-You also want to keep them safe in every area of their life.
-Home security is where that safety starts.
+It’s important to keep them safe in every area of their life.
+Home security products iis where that safety starts.
 Keeping your child safe starts at home.
 There are several home security products that will help you make your home as safe as possible for your baby and you.
 This will give you what you need to be safe and feel safe.
 Peace of mind is a powerful thing when you are taking care of a new human being.
-The Usual Products in Home Security Of course, there are the usual products that you can use to make your baby safer.
+The Usual Home Security Products Of course, there are the usual products that you can use to make your baby safer.
 It won’t be long before your baby is crawling, so you want to put locks on toilet seats and covers for electrical outlets.
 You will also need safety gates to keep your baby from wandering all over the house.
 Pressure mounted gates can fit any size doorway and keeps you from having to permanently install hinges and latches in the door facing.
 It is entirely up to you, as babies eventually figure out how to knock down pressure mounted gates.
 You also need to childproof cabinets.
 There are some great locks you can buy at your local department store that are easy for you to figure out, but they aren’t so easy for the baby.
 This can keep them out of cleaning supplies and other harmful items.
 Lastly, a baby monitor that you can carry around the house with you while your baby naps or sleeps at night can help you keep your ears peeled.
 You know what’s happening in the room.
-Motion Detectors are Gold Motion detectors can be useful anywhere in the home.
-You can place them in your child’s room so that you know if anyone is trying to break into the house from that room.
-In fact, motion detectors can be useful around any doors and windows in the home.
-If you are a heavy sleeper at night and there is a possibility that you will sleep through the baby monitor, motion detectors are a good tool.
+Motion Detectors are Golden Home Security Products Motion detectors are useful anywhere in your home.
+First, place them in your child’s room.
+This alerts you if anyone tries to break in through that room.
+In fact, motion detectors work well near any doors and windows.
+Finally, if you sleep soundly and might miss the baby monitor, motion detectors are a great help.
 Video Surveillance Video surveillance is another one of the best home security products you can opt for.
 This is because you can monitor your baby’s room while they sleep.
 As your baby gets older and begins sitting and playing on his or her own, you can monitor your little one in the room while you clean the house, do the dishes, or simply take a load off for a few minutes.
 Video surveillance is also useful for when you have a babysitter come to your home to watch your baby.
 You can keep an eye on things while you’re gone by accessing the system through your smartphone.
 If the babysitter doesn’t do their job or they are mean to your child, you can intervene or never hire them again.
 A video surveillance system can be just a camera or two or you can have many.
 Another area where video surveillance is useful is outside so that you can see who is at your door.
 This keeps your entire family safe.
 The Almighty Home Alarm System Motion detectors and video surveillance can be components of a full-scale home alarm system.
 If someone breaks into your home, you are going to know about it.
 The alarm will sound and it will most likely make the burglar leave very quickly, keeping your family safe.
 With video surveillance in place, you can get a glimpse of who the culprit is, increasing the chances they will get caught so they aren’t on the street to try and destroy another family’s sense of security.
 You can secure all doors and windows so that you have peace of mind, but also so you are much safer than you would be otherwise.
 Enjoy Your New Life With that said, enjoy this new life that you have with your bundle of joy.
 They grow up before your eyes and, of course, keeping them safe through every phase of their life is extremely important.
 With so many home security products that can secure the home and keep all of you safe, you take control away from anyone who would even think about interfering with your safety.
 SPS Fire & Security Can Help You with Your Security Needs To give your home the added security that it needs so you and your family can be safe, SPS Fire & Security offers state-of-the-art equipment and exceptional service so that you know you are much safer.
 To learn more about how we can help you, call us at 585-770-0348 for a free consultation.

 Avoid identity theft

-How to Protect Your Identity Many people over the years have found that with the busyness of family gatherings, it’s so much easier to do their holiday shopping online.
+How to Protect Yourself from Identity Theft Many people over the years have found that with the busyness of family gatherings, it’s so much easier to do their holiday shopping online.
 Unfortunately, identity theft via a computer or internet is the easiest way to gain access to an individual’s identity.
 Yes, just like a home alarm system keeps out burglars, anti-virus and anti-malware software can keep out thieves.
 Nonetheless, you have to take precautions.
 Below, you will find five ways to avoid identity theft when using your computer to make online purchases.
 Also remember that identity theft can also occur if a thief breaks into your home and takes personal documents.
 Having an alarm system in place will help prevent this from happening and, if it does, video surveillance is a great way to identify the perp.
-1. Pay Close Attention to Accounts Always make sure that you are watching your bank and credit accounts.
+1. Pay Close Attention to Accounts for Signs of Identity Theft Always make sure that you are watching your bank and credit accounts.
 If you notice any unusual activity, make sure that you report it right away.
-2. Never Give Out You Social Security Number Most banks and credit card companies will ask you for the last four digits of your social security number.
-Don’t give it out unless it is a bank or credit card company that you are associated with.
-That is one of the easiest ways a thief can get access to your account information.
-You can ask for a callback number so you can call them back and give your information.
-This can ensure that you are really talking to your financial institution.
-3. Make Sure to Shred All Papers with Personal Information If your home doesn’t already have a paper shredder, it would be a great investment.
-You should be shredding all documents that have any personal information such as account numbers, partial social security numbers, and home addresses.
-As referenced earlier, a thief can break into your home and steal personal information for the purpose of identity theft.
-Again, having an alarm system installed can be a major theft deterrent.
-4. Make Passwords Secure Never make passwords words or characters that someone could easily figure out.
+2. Never Give Out You Social Security Number Most banks and credit card companies ask for the last four digits of your Social Security number.
+However, only give it out if you already have an account with them.
+Otherwise, a thief can easily get your account details.
+Instead, ask for a callback number.
+Then, you can call them back yourself to give your information.
+This way, you ensure you’re really talking to your bank or credit card company.
+3. Make Sure to Shred All Papers with Personal Information Get a paper shredder if you don’t have one.
+It’s a smart buy.
+Shred all papers with your personal details.
+This means things like account numbers, part of your Social Security number, and your address.
+Why?
+A thief can break in and steal this info to commit identity theft.
+So, putting in an alarm system can really scare thieves away.
+4. Make Passwords Secure to Avoid Identity Theft Never make passwords words or characters that someone could easily figure out.
 Plus, don’t write your passwords down and leave them around the house so that anyone could get them.
 Make your passwords words and characters that only you know and don’t give out your passwords to anyone that you don’t trust.
-5. Use Protection On The Computer If you do a lot of home shopping from your computer, make sure that you have some computer security installed.
+5. Use Protection On The Computer to Avoid Identity Theft If you do a lot of home shopping from your computer, make sure that you have some computer security installed.
 Some proper security that you could install on your computer would be firewalls and spyware.
 Each one of the programs can keep your computer and identity safe from viruses and hackers.
 Make sure that the programs are updated before shopping online to secure that you have the best safety.
 Having knowledge of identity theft could save you from any harm happening to you this holiday season.
 One other way to protect not only you but your children is to teach them about identity theft.
 Teach your children not to give out any information to anyone that they don’t know or to anyone online.
 While identity theft is certainly something to watch out for during the holiday season, it defiantly should not keep you from doing your holiday shopping at your own comfort of your home computer.
 By following these tips, you can continue to enjoy the internet from just about anywhere.
 And don’t forget that an alarm system is also a valuable component in avoiding identity theft.
-Protect Yourself Better with SPS Fire & Security Although SPS Fire & Security is a home and business security alarm company, our services can keep burglars out that can steal your personal information.
+Protect Yourself from Identity Theft Better with SPS Fire & Security Although SPS Fire & Security is a home and business security alarm company, our services can keep burglars out that can steal your personal information.
 Unfortunately, thieves will acquire credit cards, social security cards, and important documents for the purpose of committing identity theft.
 To learn more about how SPS Fire & Security can help you, call 585-770-0348 for a free consultation.

 Protect Your Most Important Items We automatically assume that our homes are the safest places for our valuables.
 This means putting things wherever they land instead of locking them away.
 Jewelry, for instance, may be stored in an unlocked jewelry box.
 Important documents that contain valuable information may be placed in a desk drawer or a file cabinet with no locks.
 Despite how secure you feel at home or how intense your home security methods are, you can never be too safe when protecting those personal belongings that are worth much more than what you paid for them.
-The following are some tips on how to keep your most valuable items safe: Keep Documents in a Safe Insurance documents, social security cards, birth certificates, the paperwork on that diamond ring, passports, tax returns, and identifying documents need to be locked away.
-Thieves look for unlocked file cabinets and desks to take documents that could lead to identity theft.
-Invest in a Home Security System It doesn’t matter how many chain locks and deadbolts you have on your doors, a skilled thief can find a way to get in.
-Unfortunately, a lot of locks can’t do what a home security system can do and that’s alert the authorities when an intruder comes into the home.
-Video surveillance can capture their face and even show what they stole if they get past the sound of the alarm.
-Many times, a thief doesn’t continue once they hear the alarm sound.
+The following are some tips on how to keep your most valuable items safe: Keep Documents in a Safe Lock up important papers like insurance documents, Social Security cards, birth certificates, diamond ring paperwork, passports, tax returns, and other identifying documents.
+Thieves often search unlocked file cabinets and desks to steal these papers, which can lead to identity theft.
+Invest in a Home Security System No matter how many chain locks or deadbolts you have, a skilled thief can still get in.
+Unfortunately, many locks can’t do what a home security system can: alert the police when someone breaks in.
+Video cameras can capture their faceand even show what they stole, even if they get past the alarm sound.
+Often, a thief won’t continue once they hear the alarm go off.
 Don’t Hide Your Spare Key Outside This is another area where an experienced thief is going to win.
 They know where to find those keys that are hidden under rocks, over top of door facings, around bushes, or under that flower bed ornament.
 Just don’t do it.
 Keep a spare with a trusted neighbor or friend.
-Keep Jewelry in a Safe Whether it’s grandma’s pearls or the most expensive piece of jewelry you have ever purchased, you need to keep them locked in a safe.
-The first place a thief will look is the master bedroom for jewelry that is lying out in the open or inside a locked jewelry box.
-Many times, they’ll grab the entire jewelry box and run so they can sort through it later.
-Video Surveillance Video surveillance was mentioned before, but it deserves another mention because you can’t lock your flat screen TV in a safe.
-The light weight of some electronics makes them easy to steak.
-Even if a thief decides to continue despite the sounding of the alarm, you can catch their face on video.
-It’s amazing how many burglars are caught because of good video surveillance.
+Keep Jewelry in a Safe Lock your valuable jewelry, like Grandma’s pearls or your most expensive pieces, in a safe.
+Thieves often look first in the master bedroom for jewelry left out or in a locked jewelry box.
+Many times, they just grab the whole box and run, so they can sort through it later.
+Video Surveillance We talked about video surveillance before, but it’s worth mentioning again.
+You can’t lock your flat-screen TV in a safe, and many electronics are light enough for thieves to easily steal.
+However, even if a thief keeps going after your alarm sounds, you can catch their face on video.
+It’s amazing how many burglars get caught because of good video surveillance.
 Forget the Mattress The mattress is another hot spot thieves will look.
 If you hide money or other valuables under your mattress, you can expect a burglar to find them.
-Kitchen Items Belong in Cabinets It can be tempting to hide items in those small cabinets that are up high in your kitchen.
-Burglars know this trick, too.
-They also know that that junk drawer may be hiding something valuable.
-Even if you have a lot of drawers in your kitchen, you can expect a thief to search, especially when there isn’t a security alarm shortening the amount of time they have to rummage.
-That Small Safe is Not a Good Investment It is fantastic to buy a safe.
-It is one of the greatest investments you can make.
-It is secure and it is fireproof so that your belongings are protected.
-However, the safe isn’t going to help you if it is small and not bolted down.
-You want to invest in a large safe that can be bolted to the floor.
-Not only would it be an extreme hassle for a burglar to unbolt the safe, but it would be too large for them to carry it.
-They would have to wheel it out on a dolly.
-Even that can be nearly impossible because of the weight.
-It can also be nearly impossible due to the fact that someone would see them wheeling a safe out of the house, and it would most likely involve multiple people.
-It’s not worth a burglar’s trouble to take a giant safe out of a house.
-So, here are some tips to help you keep your valuables secure in your home.
-Even with a home security system, which will most likely deter a burglar from the start, you don’t want to leave anything laying out that could be grabbed quickly.
-Yes, your home is the safest place you can be, but anything can happen when you’re not home.
-It is better to be safe than have to deal with the consequences of a thief’s disregard for you and your property.
+Kitchen Items Belong in Cabinets It’s tempting to hide things in those high kitchen cabinets.
+But burglars know this trick too.
+They also know your “junk drawer” might hide something valuable.
+Even if your kitchen has many drawers, expect a thief to search them, especially if no security alarm shortens their time to rummage.
+That Small Safe is Not a Good Investment Buying a safe is a great idea.
+It’s one of the best investments you can make.
+A good safe is secure and fireproof, protecting your belongings.
+However, a small safe won’t help if it’s not bolted down.
+You should buy a large safe you can bolt to the floor.
+It would be a huge pain for a burglar to unbolt a large safe.
+Plus, it would be too big for them to carry.
+They’d need a dolly to wheel it out, but even that’s almost impossible because of its weight.
+Also, someone would probably see them wheeling a safe out of the house, and they’d likely need several people.
+A giant safe just isn’t worth a burglar’s trouble.
+So, here are tips to keep your valuables secure.
+Even with a home security system, which usually stops burglars right away, don’t leave anything out that they can grab quickly.
+Yes, your home is safe, but anything can happen when you’re not there.
+It’s better to be safe than deal with a thief’s actions.
 Contact An Experienced Security Alarm Company Today SPS Fire & Security cares about you and your belongings.
 To protect what is important to you, a quality and affordable security system is the answer.
 To learn more, call today at 585-770-0348 for a free consultation.

 Keeping your home safe during halloween

 Easily Protect Your Home on Halloween It’s almost that time of year when the ghouls and goblins come knocking at doors, asking for a trick or a treat.
 If you aren’t home because you are enjoying Halloween festivities or taking your own children to knock on doors, the last thing you want is for the trick to be on you.
 Having a good home alarm system on your home is one way to protect it from tricksters with far less than pure motives.
 However, there are other things that you can do to make sure you’re keeping your home safe inside and out among the Halloween mischief.
-1. Inside and Outside – Candles It can be very tempting to light candles inside and outside of the home in order to give it that eerie glow on Halloween night.
-Unfortunately, Trick-or-Treaters can easily knock over lit candles that are outside and lit candles can also pose a fire hazard inside the house, especially when they aren’t supervised.
-LED tea lights or strings of orange decorative lights can be great ways to safely light the home for Halloween.
-2. Inside – Keep the Lights On When you are out trick-or-treating with the kiddos or you are at that Halloween party you’ve waited all year for, you should leave lights on so that no one knows that you aren’t home.
-While there may be a lot of Trick-or-Treaters around the house, thieves may try and make their way in through the back or an area they won’t be easily seen.
+1. Inside and Outside – Candles You might want to light candles inside and outside your home for that spooky Halloween glow.
+However, trick-or-treaters can easily knock over lit candles outdoors.
+Similarly, indoor candles create a fire risk, especially if you don’t watch them.
+Instead, use LED tea lights or orange string lights.
+These safely light your home for Halloween.
+2. Inside – Keep the Lights On When you trick-or-treat with the kids or attend that Halloween party, leave your lights on.
+This way, no one knows you’re not home.
+Even though many trick-or-treaters are around, thieves might try to enter through the back or a hidden area.
 3. Outside – Surveillance If you don’t already have video surveillance outside, now is the time.
 This can be part of a good home alarm system.
 With outside surveillance, you can catch those that vandalize your property.
 Unfortunately, spray paint, toilet paper, and smashed pumpkin pranks are common on and around Halloween.
 4. Outside – Jack-O-Lanterns There’s nothing like having a good old Jack-O-Lantern sitting on the front porch, but do you use real candles?
 You may want to replace those candles with LED lights so that you don’t have an unsupervised flame outside.
 Unfortunately, Jack-O-Lanterns can be kicked or tipped over and that means the flame within could escape.
 5. Inside – Strange Visitors It is very important that you not let children and their parents inside your home during Trick-or-Treat.
 A thief may be counting on this because it helps them case homes.
 All it takes is one peek inside and your home becomes a target.
 Sitting outside at the bottom of your porch steps is best.
 It keeps children from having to walk up steps and keeps thieves’ noses out of your business.
 6. Outside – Handing Out Candy You don’t necessarily have to stay home in order to hand out candy.
 If you are part of a church that does a “truck-or-treat” event or any other organization that sets up in a parking lot and hands out candy, that may be your best bet.
 It keeps thieves from seeing where you live.
 Just remember that you want to set your home alarm system before you leave so that your home is safe while you’re gone.
 7. Outside – Outdoor Lights Make sure your outdoor lights are working.
 Having security lights and other exterior lights lit up means people with less than pure motives will most likely stay off of your property.
 If they aren’t working, replace bulbs accordingly.
 Better lighting also helps outdoor video surveillance pick up vandals and thieves that may come onto the property.
 8. Inside and Out – Decorations Make sure that indoor and outdoor decorations are a reasonable distance away from lights.
 Even if a strand of lights seems safe, it’s just better to be safe than sorry when decorating.
 There is an unfortunate history of strand lights catching holiday decorations on fire.
 9. Outside – Know Trick-or-Treating Hours Make sure you know Trick-or-Treat hours.
 No one should be trick-or-treating after a certain time.
 If they are and they are knocking on your door, don’t answer the door.
 10. Inside – Lock it Up Even if you’re home, make sure you keep your doors and windows locked at all times.
 You could be handing out candy on your front porch and someone could be walking in your back door or climbing through a window knowing they have a few minutes without getting caught because you’re busy handing out candy.
 Let SPS Fire & Security Protect Your Home So here you have ten tips for keeping your home secure and safe during Halloween.
 It is a fun time of year and there is nothing like seeing happy children getting treated while wearing a wide array of costumes.
 What’s not so fun is realizing your home has been broken into and that you have become a victim.
 Remember some key points, which are to arm your home alarm system, keep it locked, never let strangers inside of your house, and keep everything safely lit up.
 To learn more about how to protect your home, call us today at 585-770-0348.
 We serve the Rochester, Syracuse, and Buffalo, NY areas.

 0